Safe (Fringe): Reviews

 Travis Fickett of IGN gave the episode 9.5/10, writing "This wasn't just a good episode – it was great.
 It capitalized on absolutely every scrap of promise the show has had in its first nine episodes.
 Tell your friends and neighbors, they're probably going to want to tune in when this returns after the break.
 Not only that, but this episode heightens and improves every episode that has come before – as now all the pieces are important".
 Total Sci-Fi Online rated the episode 7/10, and expressed the wish that "Safe" could have been used as the series' pilot.
 "The central premise has more pull, it draws together various plot strands going back to the pilot, meaningfully involves several seemingly incidental characters and events from the past, and zips along at a better pace.
 It’s a shame it took this long to reach this part of the puzzle, where a few of the pieces at last click satisfyingly into place".
-Erin Dougherty of Cinema Blend thought the episode "was actually well thought out, well written, and not confusing at all.
+Erin Dougherty of CinemaBlend thought the episode "was actually well thought out, well written, and not confusing at all.
 Plus, the characters seemed to be complete.
 Now, all the brains behind this could-be great show have to do is keep it up".

 "Overnight, this show went from ho-hum TV for me, to must-watch TV.
 I am only unhappy that we have to wait until January for more episodes."